makrai/notes/foulds1705-mixed-membership-word-embedding-soc.md

 * Topic models such as latent Dirichlet allocation (LDA, Blei+ 2003)
-  * a class of probabilistic language models that have been used for semantic representation (Griffiths+ 2007).
+  * a class of probabilistic language models that have been used for semantic representation (Griffiths+ 2007)
-  * unsupervised multinomial naive Bayes, in which a latent cluster assignment for each document selects a multinomial distribution over words, referred to as a topic words are assumed to be generated with topics
+  * unsupervised multinomial naive Bayes, in which a latent cluster assignment for each document selects a multinomial distribution over words, referred to as a topic
+    * words are assumed to be generated with topics
   * LDA topic models improve over naive Bayes by a mixed membership model,
-    * the assumption that all words in a document d belong to the same topic is relaxed, and replaced with a distribution over topics θ (d)
+    * the assumption that all words in a document d belong to the same topic is relaxed, and replaced with a distribution over topics θ(d)
-    * generative process, for each word i in document d, a topic assignment z i is drawn via θ (d), then the word is drawn from the chosen topic φ (z i)
+    * generative process, for each word i in document d, a topic assignment z i is drawn via θ(d), then the word is drawn from the chosen topic φ(z i)
-    * a useful compromise between model flexibility and statistical efficiency: the K topics φ (k) are shared across all documents, thereby sharing statistical strength, but each document is free to use the topics to its own unique degree.
-Bayesian inference further aids data efficiency, as uncertainty over θ (d) can be managed for shorter documents
+    * a useful compromise between model flexibility and statistical efficiency:
+      * the K topics φ(k) are shared across all documents, thereby sharing statistical strength, but
+      * each document is free to use the topics to its own unique degree
+    * Bayesian inference further aids data efficiency, as uncertainty over θ(d) can be managed for shorter documents
 * combine topic models and word embeddings (Das+ 2015; Liu+ 2015)
   * not to address the small data problem